THE LONG VERSION:

-Describing Kovac Brothers music includes a timeless writing style with a fearless contemporary approach.
+Describing Kovac Brothers music includes a timeless writing style with a tasteful contemporary approach.
 The influences of Steely Dan and The Allman Brothers can be heard in their relentless fusion of music.
 The vocal style is reminiscent of classic Tom Petty, with a contemporary dash similar to Rob Thomas.
 There is an edge of rock from the the vein of the Foo Fighters with a touch of soul suggesting Stevie Wonder.
 Undoubtedly these are not the only ingredients that influence the sound that radiates from the collective of Kovac Brothers, but it provides the listener with a safe preparation for what they are about to hear.
 In addition, the mix of timeless lyrical content and flip anecdotes, reminiscent of the best in American roots music to keep the listener grounded during the musical journey.

 The collective nature of Kovac Brothers introduces the rebirth of the band.
 The opportunity for Frank and Jim to work together professionally came up in the summer of 2005 the result was well worth the wait.